joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/bitmap-example-animated-spinning-moon.md

 </div>

-Simply hiding parts of the photo using a circle-shaped mask isn’t enough to create a realistic-looking rotating-sphere effect.
-Because of the way the photo of the moon’s surface was taken, its dimensions aren’t proportional; the portions of the image that are more toward the top or bottom of the image are more distorted and stretched compared to the portions in the equator.
-To distort the appearance of the moon photo to make it look three-dimensional, we’ll use a displacement map filter.
+Simply hiding parts of the photo using a circle-shaped mask isn't enough to create a realistic-looking rotating-sphere effect.
+Because of the way the photo of the moon's surface was taken, its dimensions aren't proportional; the portions of the image that are more toward the top or bottom of the image are more distorted and stretched compared to the portions in the equator.
+To distort the appearance of the moon photo to make it look three-dimensional, we'll use a displacement map filter.

 A displacement map filter is a type of filter that is used to distort an image.
-In this case, the moon photo will be “distorted” to make it look more realistic, by squeezing the top and bottom of the image horizontally, while leaving the middle unchanged.
+In this case, the moon photo will be "distorted" to make it look more realistic, by squeezing the top and bottom of the image horizontally, while leaving the middle unchanged.
 Assuming the filter operates on a square-shaped portion of the photo, squeezing the top and bottom but not the middle will turn the square into